 I had a chance to go down into one of the kivas that is still covered.
 I couldn’t stay long, but I was there long enough to get a sense of power – important things were done here.

-This is Balcony House, another of the famous cliff dwellings.
+, another of the famous cliff dwellings.
 You can only visit it as part of a ranger-led tour, and the tour requires climbing multiple ladders.
 Cathy doesn’t do ladders.
 If it had been a Druid site or an ancient Egyptian site, I would have left her in a museum and gone on by myself.
 But I felt like I had experienced what I needed to experience at Spruce Tree House, so I was content to take pictures from the Soda Canyon Overlook.